Parent and Family Information

 Warning Signs of Substance Abuse

-If you think a student might have a substance abuse problem, intervening can be very important for his or her health.
+If you think your student might have a substance abuse problem, intervening can be very important for their health.
 There are some signs and symptoms that may indicate the presence of a problem, or that someone is at risk of having a problem with drugs or alcohol:

 - You have heard reports or seen the student drinking excessively.